cmgoersch/portfolio/README.md

 # portfolio

-This is where my playful portfolio page will be created.
+This is where my portfolio page will be created.

 ![alt text](assets/images/image.png)